dj-blume9/ai_research_tool/README.md

 This project is licensed under the MIT License.

 ## Support
-For questions or issues, please open an issue in the repository or contact [your-email@example.com].
+For questions or issues, please open an issue in the repository.

 Happy researching! 📚🤖